jbodah/mini_book_reviews/README.md

 ⭐⭐

 Knocking this slightly for the structure, but it has great content.
 If you like a narrative-based that focuses more on the "why", then this is an excellent book.
 The content is a bit dated in the sense that there resources like [Azure's Cloud Design Patterns](https://learn.microsoft.com/en-us/azure/architecture/patterns/) and [AWS's Well-Architected](https://wa.aws.amazon.com/wellarchitected/2020-07-02T19-33-23/index.en.html) feel more comprehensive and practical.
 Regardless, I found ideas like bulkheading directly applicable to multitenant systems I've worked on.
+The real kicker is the book's emphasis on feedback loops and how they result in failures.

 #### [Working with Unix Processes](https://workingwithruby.com/wwup/intro)